 in the midst of the gods he holds judgment:

 In these passages we find God, Most High, presiding over a meeting of divine beings – hence the divine council.
-This should not be construed to imply that God needs a council for input, knowledge or wisdom.
+This should not be construed to imply that God needs a council for input, knowledge, or wisdom.
 He does, however, value it and chooses to act and make decisions in community.
 We may think of his council in the same way in which he relates to his people on earth.
 Does he need us?
 The answer should be obvious.
 But he chooses us as partners and family in his plan of reconciliation just as he chooses us to share the kingdom.
 The divine council is no different.

 My absolute favorite picture of divine council is in Revelation chapter 5.
-I like to call this meeting the Messiah’s coronation ceremony.
+I like to call this council meeting the Messiah’s coronation ceremony.
 May I recommend you pause and read the entire chapter before continuing?
 With the knowledge you have gleaned so far, were you able to identify the council members?
 You should spot: a mighty angel, 24 elders, four living creatures, Lamb of God, Yahweh on the throne, myriads of angels as well as every creature in heaven and earth.
 I would also expect to find the cherubim in this setting as well since they are throne guardians – we will touch on this in a later chapter.
-This is the ultimate divine council meeting when the Messiah receives the prophesied Davidic authority as king; he is no longer the Prince of Peace, but is coronated as King.
+This is the ultimate divine council meeting when the Messiah receives the prophesied Davidic authority as king.
+He is no longer the Prince of Peace, but is coronated as King.

 The point of this discussion is to demonstrate that there is a divine council and God works in concert with his council.
-And this council was present and rejoicing during creation – for this is what Job was told.
+This council was present and rejoicing during creation – for this is what Job was told.
 God does not need the council, but rather chooses to have a council.
 This is not polytheism.
 For he remains Yahweh – God Most High the creator and giver of life.
 He is separate and unique from all created beings (both human and divine).

 Divine council in creation

 Let us begin to apply what we have learned about divine council as we continue to discover the backstory to Abram’s calling.
-I really enjoy the rich subtleties in the creation account.
+I thoroughly enjoy the rich subtleties in the creation account.
 For example, during the days of creation when God was establishing the lights in the sky, the waters, dry land, plant life, and the animal kingdom, it was all done with the phrase – “and God said…” The Hebrew word for God in these creation verses is ‘Elohiym.
 This word ‘elohiym is a plural form for God and can include rulers, judges, divine ones, etc. But when he created mankind, he looked at his council and said,

 Then God said, “Let us make man in our image, after our likeness.
 And let them have dominion over the fish of the sea and over the birds of the heavens and over the livestock and over all the earth and over every creeping thing that creeps on the earth.”
 So, God created man in his own image,